-(1) To the Board of Directors of the Middlemarch Copper Co.
+To the Board of Directors of the Middlemarch Conter Co.

-The compliance with your request for a full statement of the present development and condition of the mines of the company, I report as follows:
+In compliance with your request for a full state out of the present development and condition of the mines of the company, I report as follows:

-The company is incorporated under the laws of the state of California, with a capital stock of \$3,000,000, represented by 30,000 shares of the par value of \$100 cash.
-Of these 19,995 shares are issued in the hands of the stockholders, and the remainder in the treasury.
-There is no preferred stock, and no mortgages or other imcumbrances upon the property.
+The company is incorporated under the laws of the State of California, with a capital stock of \$3,000,000, represented by 30,000 shares of the car value of \$100 each.
+Of these 19,995 shdes are issued and in the hanks of the stockholders, and the remainder in the treasury.
+There is no preferred stock, and no mort tages or other incumbrances upon the property.